Bounded-confidence opinion models with random-time interactions: Multiple-process BCMs

-We use the non-Markovian Gillespie algorithm in Algorithm \ref{alg: GA} to simulate the multiple-process BCM \eqref{eq: multiple-process-BCM} on three distinct types of 50-node graphs: (1) a complete graph; (2) Erd\H{o}s--R\'{e}nyi random graphs in which each edge exists with independent probability $p = 0.85$; and (3) stochastic-block-model graphs with two communities, intra-community probability $p_\text{in} = 0.8$, and inter-community probability $p_\text{out} = 0.2$.
-We explore how randomness, which arises through the WTDs and graphs, influences the convergence time and overall dynamics in both single-process and multiple-process BCMs.
-For the single-process BCMs, we use Dirac delta and exponential WTDs with mean $\mu|E|$, ensuring that all simulations have the same expected number of events during the simulation period.
-For the multiple-process BCMs \eqref{eq: multiple-process-BCM}, we consider exponential, gamma, and uniform WTDs with mean $\mu$.
-In Figure \ref{fig: multi-averaged}, we show (1) the mean order parameter $Q$ \eqref{eq: Q} of 1000 simulations for each model and (2) the mean convergence time and associated standard deviation.
-We generate a new random graph for each simulation.
+We use the non-Markovian Gillespie algorithm in Algorithm \ref{alg: GA} to simulate the multiple-process BCM \eqref{eq: multiple-process-BCM} on four distinct types of 50-node graphs: (1) a complete graph; (2) directed analogues of $G(N,p)$ ER random graphs in which each edge exists with independent and homogeneous probability $p$; (3) symmetric and directed Chung--Lu graphs (in which we start with undirected graphs and treat each undirected edge as two directed edges)~\cite{chung2002}, which are similar to configuration-model networks and are parametrized by sequences of expected degrees \cite{fosdick2018}, which we choose to be $\{10/\ln(k)\}_{k = 2,\ldots,N + 1}$; and (4) directed stochastic-block-model (SBM) graphs with two communities, intra-community probability $p_\text{AA} = p_\text{BB} = 0.2$, and inter-community probability $p_\text{AB} = p_\text{BA} = 0.02$.
+We explore how randomness, which arises through the ITDs and specific structures in the random-graph models, influences the order parameter $Q$ [see \eqref{eq: Q}] and convergence time in both single-process and multiple-process BCMs.
+For the single-process BCMs, we use Dirac delta and exponential ITDs with mean $\mu|E|$.
+Because the mean is the same, all simulations have the same expected number of events.
+For the multiple-process BCMs \eqref{eq: multiple-process-BCM}, we consider exponential, gamma, and uniform ITDs with mean $\mu$.